How IT Operations Can Anticipate Change-Related Risks (Part 3)

 For example, a highly functional IT analytics tool would allow you to drill down into a “Change Credit Score” to look at the specific teams causing the global indicator to turn red.
 In turn, you can drill down further to identify the specific people and then the specific factors that indicated risk.

 As one Numerify client in the healthcare sector expressed: “The ability to take large sets of complex data and put them into a picture that is intuitive is a huge win.
 The picture may seem very simple, but behind that chart are complex formulas and metrics that make the ability to analyze complex trends easier and get to answers much faster.”

 Using AI and ML to score and highlight change-related risk

 As illustrated in the dashboard above, high-risk changes can be identified based on historical trends, incident cluster analyses, and predictive models.
-A Machine Learning algorithm can be trained to flag high-risk changes or risk factors based on these analytics processes.
+A ML algorithm can be trained to flag high-risk changes or risk factors based on these analytics processes.